hanford/github-native/README.md

+A small client-side ionic application for both iOS and android.
+Will submit to both app stores at somepoint ..

+**MIT**
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights